The First World War had begun in 1914, and the fighting quickly resulted in a stalemate caused by trench warfare.

 The German plan had been to attack the French lines at multiple points and divide the Allied armies.

-However, the attack ultimately failed when the Allies counterattacked by sending their infantry, supported by hundreds tanks, against them.
+However, the attack ultimately failed when the Allies counterattacked by sending their infantry, supported by hundreds of tanks, against them.

-Their defeat marked the end of German advances and marked the beginning of the Allied advance against them.
+Their defeat marked the end of German advances and the beginning of the Allied advance against them.

 The goal of this offensive was to push back the Germans and retake control of ground that had been lost earlier in the war.